How Auto Tariffs Are Driving Up Car Insurance Costs in 2026

 Pincher's Pro Tip

 Check what parts your vehicle uses.
-Cars assembled in the U.S. but using significant imported components are still affected by the 25% tariff.
+Cars assembled in the U.S. but using significant imported components are still affected.
 ADAS sensors, infotainment modules, and hybrid battery components are commonly sourced abroad — even in domestically assembled vehicles.
+Understanding OEM parts coverage has become more important than ever, as tariffs are rapidly inflating the cost of genuine factory parts.

 Farmers logo